Capri 16: Operational history

 In a 2010 review Steve Henkel wrote, "as sailboats of this size go, the cockpit is larger and the cabin is smaller than average.
 The 425-pound wing keel is intended to combine shallow (2' 5") draft for gunkholing with reasonable windward performance—although this puts draft near the upper limit for convenient trailering.
 This might make a good first boat for a young couple.
 Best features: ...
 Construction is simple but neat, and adequate for this size and type of craft.
 The boat seems well designed and the sailplan looks manageable and efficient, though perhaps on the small side for really spritely performance.
-Worst features: Compared with her comp[etitor]s, the Capri 16 has ... less headroom (though her storage space below is about at the average of her comp[etitor]s).
+Worst features: Compared with her competitors, the Capri 16 has less headroom (though her storage space below is about at the average of her competitors).
 On the other hand, after all, she’s only intended to be a weekender; and her two berths are long enough for the tallest sailors."